AlexKopen/Reiser-Relief/README.md

 [Silex](http://silex.sensiolabs.org/) is used for the micro-framework with [Twig](http://twig.sensiolabs.org/) as its template engine.

-Gulp is used to continuously watch for changes to JavaScript, Less, PHP, and Twig files in the 'src' directory.
+Gulp is used to continuously watch for changes to image, JavaScript, Less, PHP, and Twig files in the 'src' directory.
 Any modification to these files will be immediately reflected in the 'dist' directory.